nil2022/ecommerce/readme.md

 ## Requirements

-To run the eCommerce app, you need to have the following software installed:
+To run the eCommerce app, you need to have the following software/database installed:

 - Node.js
-- MySQL
-- PostgreSQL
+- MySQL/PostgreSQL

 ## Installation